jboss-developer/jboss-eap-quickstarts/messaging-clustering-singleton/README.md

     * Adds two servers to the `server-group`.
     * Configures ActiveMQ clustering in the `full-ha` profile.
     * Creates a delivery group named `my-mdb-delivery-group`, with initial active value set to `true`.
-    * Deploys the `${project.artifactId}.war` archive.
+    * Deploys the `messaging-clustering-singleton.war` archive.
     * Starts the servers that were added to the managed domain.

-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server:

-        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=install-domain.cli
+        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=install-domain.cli
-        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=install-domain.cli
+        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=install-domain.cli

     You should see the following output: